mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 harassment incidents to date.

 CENTTI

 Of the three known [[Terra|Terran]] colonies in Jain, two crashed all the way back to barbarism.
 Centti did not, although it got most of the way before stabilising and beginning a recovery.
-Today, the world is divided into small nation- states, most possessing TL6 technology, with others at the late TL5 level.
+Today, the world is divided into small nation-states, most possessing TL6 technology, with others at the late TL5 level.
 Open contact has been made but the situation is complicated by antagonism between some of the states.
 In most cases the origins of these